 4) Gently insert the tip of your knife into your horizontal cut and try to feel your knife make slight contact with the spine bones.
 Try to do this delicately and feel free to make many smaller cuts as you go because you dont want to lose any meat!
 When you finish, flip it over and repeat.
 It may get slightly more difficult with the second filet because of the missing flesh.

-5) After removing your filets, trim the white skinned belly portion off and you are ready to bake, sear, fry or whatever!
+When you feel your blade move past each spine bone you get results like this 5) After removing your filets, trim the white skinned belly portion off and you are ready to bake, sear, fry or whatever! |

 If I may offer a suggestion: